 2003 – Polish keeper Fabian Mrozek was born in Wrocław.
 He joined the Academy in August 2020, signing pro terms the following July.

 1976 - We registered our then record equal away win in Europe, thumping Northern Irish champions Crusaders 5-0 in our First Round match to go through 7-0 on aggregate, en route to our first European Cup win.
 David Johnson bagged a brace, to add to goals from Kevin Keegan, Terry McDermott and Steve Heighway, with four of our goals coming in the final nine minutes.
 Crusaders had been unfortunate enough to hit the woodwork twice before we had opened the scoring on the night.

 1982 - Anfield witnessed its lowest ever European attendance of just 12,021 as we beat Dundalk 1-0 in our European Cup First Round second leg, to progress 5-1 on aggregate.
-Ronnie Whelan volleyed the only goal, just nine minutes from time.
+Ronnie Whelan volleyed the only goal, just nine minutes from time to secure a joint club record 25th consecutive game unbeaten in all competitions.
 Terry McDermott was making his farewell reds appearance, and 329th in all.

 1983 - Phil Neal missed his first game in seven years as Michael Robinson scored his first two reds goals as we beat Danes OB Odense 5-0 at Anfield.
 Kenny Dalglish also struck twice, to break Denis Law’s British record for most goals in the European Cup, reaching fifteen.
 Our other strike came from a Frank Clausen own goal.